pstefanovic/grpc-load-balancing/README.md

 Observe no traffic flowing to server-v1 anymore.

 This approach demonstrates that blue-green or canary deployments can be achieved with just a client side egress proxy.
-Header-based routing could also be configured if needed for so-called initial preview deployments that sometimes.
+Same result could be achieved adjusting route configurations (filters section) which also brings header-based routing out of the box.
+Header based routing is useful for so-called initial preview deployments, sometimes a precursor to canaries.

 Issue however is the static proxy configuration - it imposes tight coupling between clients and servers.
-This begs for a dynamic control which leads us into control planes - xDS to the rescue.
+This begs for control planes.

 Clean up